impredicative/podgenai/README.md

 * The speech files are concatenated using `ffmpeg`.

 ## Samples
-These generated mp3 files can be downloaded from Mega.
+These generated mp3 files are available for download.
 In effect, these also constitute a minimal manual test suite, with the unique purpose of each sample noted.
 As a reminder, the voice is selected by the LLM.

 | Voice    | Name                                                                                                                                          | Purpose                                                           |
 |----------|-----------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------|